The Twin Cities Housing Review December 2019

 Even as we advance into the new year, we have one piece of unfinished business to conclude in 2019 before closing the books.
 The Twin Cities housing market numbers are out for December, and here is the story they told.

 Here is where it gets interesting.
 No one predicted interest rates would fall to a level we have not seen since 2016.
 In December, they were ¾ of a point lower than the year before.
-The lower interest rates offset higher home prices, giving a boost to affordability.
+The lower interest rates offset higher home prices, boosting affordability.
 The expectation is that rates will decline even further as we head deeper into the year.

 Let’s Look at the Economy

 Economic growth, job and wage growth, and low-interest rates continue to support a healthy housing market.
 The Minnesota unemployment rate for December 2019 was 3.5 percent, seasonally adjusted to 3.3 percent, and for the Twin Cities metro, 2.8 percent.
 Although talk of a recession in 2020 has tapered off, we should keep in mind that this economic upturn is in its tenth year, and there are signs it is slowing.

 According to the Keystone report, in December, 451 building permits were issued for 1,140 units.
 New construction rose in 2019 by 4%, with total units up 20%.
 The expectation is for the trend to continue into 2020.
 However, the amount of newly constructed homes are not meeting the demand, especially at the entry-level price points.
 John Rask, president of Housing First Minnesota, said, “The market demand is there for new housing, yet the housing industry is facing multiple headwinds, including a labor shortage, lot shortage, and a tough regulatory environment, that is holding back the construction of new homes.”